 Treated pine posts are also becoming a problem for racehorse trainers and are a prohibited substance for Olympic disciplines too.
 When horses chew the treated pine posts, they are found to have higher than acceptable levels in urine tests in racing—something to keep in mind when planning your horse fencing.

 Recycled plastic, although suitable, in theory, is not as long-lasting or durable as virgin plastic.
-We tried recycled posts on our farm.
+We tested recycled posts for our own horse paddocks on our farm.
 They are often solid looking but have a honeycombed core.
 When you look at the middle, it has lots of tiny holes.
 This causes them to hold some water as well as the air inside them which heats up and expands, causing them to bend severely.
 They also faded.

 We decided to move towards ASA-PVC posts to ensure the integrity and quality of the posts.
 ASA is Acrylonitrile styrene acrylate and was developed for improved weather resistance.
 With its high outdoor weatherability it means it retains its gloss, can be exposed to heat and chemicals, as well as remaining tough and ridged—the perfect material for long-lasting fence posts.
 The ASA is the place part of the posts.
 The inner white core is PVC.